xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/network/cfg_network_vlan.rst

 The following example set the xCAT properties for compute node ``cn1`` to create:

   * Compute node ``cn1`` has one physical NIC: eth0
-  * Confgure 2 vlans: eth0.6 and eth0.7 based on eth0
+  * Configure 2 vlans: eth0.6 and eth0.7 based on eth0
   * Assign ip ``60.5.106.9`` to eth0.6 and ``70.5.106.9`` to eth0.7

 Define the additional networks to xCAT